Dev0psKing/Cloud-Practioner-CLF_C02/README.md

 Good Luck with the AWS Cloud Practitioner Certification Exam!

-I passed the AWS CCP on October 20, 2023, with 15 days of review and without spending any money other than the exam cost.
+I passed the AWS CCP on October 20, 2023, with 14 days of review and without spending any money other than the exam cost.
 I developed these notes for those who are trying to get into Cloud.
 If you're on github and looking for this type of content - that's great!

 ![](./assets/aws-ccp-score.png)
 <img src="https://d1.awsstatic.com/training-and-certification/certification-badges/AWS-Certified-Cloud-Practitioner_badge.634f8a21af2e0e956ed8905a72366146ba22b74c.png"/>
-This is a good certification because it is the only one where you can learn about most AWS offerings.
-"AWS has over 200 fully featured services for a wide range of technologies, industries, and use cases.".
-Cloud is an essential component of digital transformation.
-Speed to market is improved while lowering TCO via multi-tenancy.
-There are various whitepapers, but the AWS Services Overview whitepaper is about 84 pages.
-You can learn about AWS Global Infrastructure, such as the new _AWS Wavelength_ and _Local Zones_.
-There are many unique services that AWS has developed over the past few years, and this exam has been refreshed because of it: "It's basically your fault" - CTO, Amazon.
-You learn about the _Well Architected Framework_ and the various 'lenses' offered with a defined focus.
-I am particularly interested in exploring the serverless lens.
-Do you know the difference between Inspector and GuardDuty?
-Did you know AWS Systems Manager can deploy OS and software patches across many EC2 instances?
-Did you know Control Tower can centrally govern and enforce the best use of AWS services across all your accounts?
-That AWS provides a Pricing Calculator for estimates of your workload by region?
-That Personal Health Dashboard can alert you to events that impact your AWS environment?
-## AWS Cloud Practioner Certification CLF-C01 Prep Notes 2023
+These are great certification preparation notes for the AWS Cloud Practitioner Certification CLF-C02 in 2023.
+However, to make the text more engaging and informative, let's rephrase and structure it:

+"The AWS Cloud Practitioner Certification (CLF-C02) is a valuable accreditation for anyone looking to gain comprehensive knowledge about the multitude of AWS offerings.
+AWS boasts a staggering array of over 200 fully-featured services that cater to a wide spectrum of technologies, industries, and use cases.
+This diversity makes it an indispensable component of any organization's digital transformation journey.

+One of the significant advantages of embracing the cloud, and specifically AWS, is the enhanced speed to market while simultaneously reducing Total Cost of Ownership (TCO) through multi-tenancy.
+The AWS ecosystem offers various resources to help candidates prepare for the certification, including a treasure trove of whitepapers.
+Notably, the 'AWS Services Overview' whitepaper spans about 100 pages and provides a comprehensive insight into AWS's global infrastructure.

+This infrastructure extends to innovations such as _AWS Wavelength_ and _Local Zones_, making AWS a pioneer in providing unique and high-performance services.
+AWS's commitment to staying at the forefront of technology is evident in the periodic refresh of the certification content, reflecting the ever-evolving landscape.
+As a testament to this, even the CTO of Amazon humorously quipped, 'It's basically your fault.'

+The certification explores the 'Well Architected Framework,' offering various 'lenses' with specific focuses.
+If you're keen to delve into the serverless world, you'll find this particularly intriguing.

+Throughout your preparation, you'll encounter various AWS services and tools, such as _Inspector_ and _GuardDuty_, and understand the distinctions between them.
+Additionally, _AWS Systems Manager_ and AWS Systems Manager's ability to deploy operating system and software patches across numerous EC2 instances is a critical skill for system administrators.

+The certification journey also introduces you to _AWS Control Tower_, which enables centralized governance and enforcement of best practices across all your AWS accounts.
+AWS even provides a _Pricing Calculator_ to help you estimate workload costs by region, ensuring cost-efficiency.

+Lastly, the _AWS Personal Health Dashboard_ is an important tool for monitoring AWS health.
+The Personal Health Dashboard plays a pivotal role in monitoring your AWS environment by alerting you to events that might impact it.
+In conclusion, the AWS Cloud Practitioner Certification is a gateway to a world of cloud knowledge, and these notes are your compass to navigate it effectively."

-This repository contains various resources to help pass the AWS Cloud Practioner Certification.
+This repository contains various resources to help pass the AWS Cloud Practitioner Certification.
 The goal is to get certified in 2 weeks of effort or less.